Goodman surgery and projectively Anosov flows: Surgery on projectively Anosov flows

-Similarly, the $s$-curves are everywhere transverse to $\eta$ in a neighborhood of $C$, while the $w$-curves are Legendrian for $\eta$ on $C$ and transverse everywhere else in a neighborhood of $C$.
-Since the $t$-curves are Legendrian by definition there is some contact form $\beta_2$ defining $\eta$ such that
+Similarly, the $s$-curves are everywhere transverse to $\xi_{1+}$ in a neighborhood of $C$, while the $w$-curves are Legendrian for $\xi_{1+}$ on $C$ and transverse everywhere else in a neighborhood of $C$, while the $t$-curves are Legendrian by definition.
+Therefore the contact structure $\xi_{1+}$ is defined by a contact form $\alpha_{2+}$ that can be locally written

-Sliding the contact planes of $\xi$ and $\eta$ independently and smoothly along the $t$-curves induces isotopies of the contact structures that do not change the flow-lines.
-Therefore in a neighborhood $\Lambda_\tau$ of $C$ there is a pair of contact forms $(\alpha,\beta)$ supporting $(\xi,\eta)$ such that
+Rotating the contact planes of $\xi_{1+}$ and $\xi_{1-}$ independently and smoothly along the $t$-curves do not change the flow-lines.
+Therefore there is a pair of contact forms $(\alpha_-,\alpha_+)$ supporting $X$ that locally can be written as follows